Is your hair care routine giving you acne?

 FYI, they’re more “dangerous” when you apply them.
 But if you’ve used too much and your hair are coated with them, they can still clog pores as they brush against your skin.

-Want a cheap skincare routine for acne that works?
+Want a cost-effective skincare routine for acne that works?
 Subscribe to my newsletter below and receive The Ordinary Acne Skincare Routine Cheatsheet:

 How Do You Prevent Acne On The Hairline?